SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 !!! info "Core Module"

 With a basic understanding of version control, it is now time to really begin filling up our code repository.
 However, the question then remains how to organize our code?
-As developers we tend to not think about code organization that much.
+As developers, we tend to not think about code organization that much.
 It is instead something that just dynamically is being created as we may need it.
 However, maybe we should spend some time initially getting organized with the chance of this making our code easier to develop and maintain in the long run.
 If we do not spend time organizing our code, we may end up with a mess of code that is hard to understand